 Stay here if you are traveling with children; you want to witness some of the most important sites in Naples’ more recent history; you want centrally-based with plenty of hotels.

-Best places to stay in Piazza del Plebiscito:
+Best places to stay in Naples in Piazza del Plebiscito:

 Founded in the 16th-century to house Spanish garrisons and stop revolts from the Neapolitan people, their language is stronger here than anywhere in the world.

-The main draw in the area is the incredible collection of churches, with more than 16 historic offerings dotted around, for enthusiasts and tourists alike to explore and marvel in the beauty.
-The Sant’Anna di Palazzo, the 1560 Santa Maria Della Mercede a Montecalvario, Chiesa di Santa Maria Francesca are the popular ones.
+The area is home to the incredible collection of churches, including the Sant’Anna di Palazzo, the 1560 Santa Maria Della Mercede a Montecalvario, Chiesa di Santa Maria Francesca.

-You will also find one of the most incredible buildings in all of the city here, as this is the location of the medieval Castel Nuovo (Maschio Angioino).
+This is the location of the medieval Castel Nuovo (Maschio Angioino).
 It was built in 1279 and subsequently rebuilt two centuries later.
 Featuring 5 individual towers, visitors will be in awe at its glory, both inside and out, before climbing to its top to take in some stunning views of the city.
-If you are a keen photographer, you will get plenty of opportunities to use your camera here and along the shores.

 Then, when you think you have seen everything there is on offer, a whole new world will open up underneath the city.
 Geothermal tunnels and catacombs are just waiting to be explored, which will give you an entirely new perspective on the city and its history.

-If you want to learn the history of Naples since the Greek times, visit the nearby National Archaeological Museum (Museo Archeologico Nazionale).
+For history buffs who want to learn the history of Naples since the Greek times, visit the nearby National Archaeological Museum.
 It displays a huge collection of Greek and Roman antiquities, and artifacts from Pompeii and Herculaneum.

 Stand at the beginning of Via Toledo is a beautiful square, Piazza Dante, which is named after its large statue of the Italian poet, Dante Alighieri.
 You can enjoy stunning surrounding buildings and visit the quaint bookstores and small bars and restaurants in the small alley Via Port’Alba.